GeoscienceAustralia/dea-knowledge-hub/docs/guides/reference/ard-expanded-processing-extent.md

 The standard ancillaries used to generate surface reflectance products over the mainland are of higher quality than those over extended offshore areas.
 For a detailed description of the difference, please see the sections below.

+## Additional locations

+These maps represent all the additional locations that were added.

 :::{figure} /_files/ard-expanded-processing-extent/extent_ls.png
 :alt: A map of Australia and surrounding areas annotated with rectangles to indicate the locations of additional Landsat scenes.